nlordell/vcow-swap/README.md

 **:warning: This repository contains untested and unaudited code.
 USE AT YOUR OWN RISK! :warning:**

+## Disclaimer

+The tools in this repository were created for personal use.
+Please make sure you understand exactly what they do before using them yourself!

 ## Usage

-Unfortunately, this script is currently **very** bare-bones, and requires running things on the command line.
-That being said, it was designed so that no private keys are needed, and the Safe{Wallet} interface is used for everything.
+Unfortunately, the scripts are currently **very** bare-bones, and requires running things on the command line.
+That being said, it was designed so that no private keys or configuration are needed, and the Safe{Wallet} interface is used for everything.

 ### Step 1